aerospike/kubernetes-operator/docs/Create-Aerospike-cluster.md

 The Aerospike Operator is designed to work with dynamically-provisioned storage classes.
 Aerospike Server pods may have different storage volumes associated with each service.

-Persistent storage on the pods will use these storage class provisioners to provision storage.
+Persistent storage on the pods uses these storage class provisioners.

 Apply a sample storage class based on your Kubernetes environment: